Anomalous symmetry breaking in Weyl semimetal CeAlGe: Results

-We now discuss the field-dependent magnetization $M(H)$ data at \textit{T} = 2~K measured for \textbf{H}$\|$\textbf{a}, \textbf{b}, [110], and [$\bar{1}\bar{1}$0] axes, shown in Fig.~\ref{MR}(a).
+The field-dependent magnetization $M(H)$ data at \textit{T} = 2~K measured for \textbf{H}$\|$\textbf{a}, \textbf{b}, [110], and [$\bar{1}\bar{1}$0] axes are shown in Fig.~\ref{MR}(a).
 For \textbf{H}$\|$\textbf{a} and \textbf{b} (circles), a clear sharp spin-flop transition to a less than 1~$\mu_B$ saturation moment is observed below $\sim$26~kOe as was reported in Ref. \onlinecite{Hodovanets2018}.
 The critical fields $H_1$ and $H_2$ delineate the canted moment phase.
-On the contrary, the spin-flip transition to a slightly higher value of saturated magnetization is observed for \textbf{H}$\|$[110] and [$\bar{1}\bar{1}$0] data (squares) below $H^{'}$ = 4.3~kOe, indicating that the easy axes are the $\langle110\rangle$ set of directions.
-The data presented in Fig.~\ref{MR}(a) indicate a four-fold symmetry of \textit{M(H)} data in the tetragonal \textit{ab}-plane.
+On the contrary, the spin-flip transition to a slightly higher value of saturated magnetization is observed for \textbf{H}$\|$[110] and [$\bar{1}\bar{1}$0] data (squares) at $H^{'}$ = 4.3~kOe, indicating that the easy axes are the $\langle110\rangle$ set of directions.
+The data presented in Fig.~\ref{MR}(a) indicate a four-fold symmetry of \textit{M(H)} data in the tetragonal \textit{ab} plane.

-However, as shown in Fig.~\ref{MR}(b), a sharp two-fold symmetry change is observed in the AMR data when field is swept in the tetragonal \textit{ab}-plane.
-This two-fold symmetry sets in before the critical fields of $H_1$ and $H^{'}$ (defined from the magnetization data) and is less apparent above $H_2$ where the moments are in the field-saturated ferromagnetic state.
-Keeping the field constant at \textit{H} = 2.5~kOe, the AMR was measured at constant temperatures, Fig.~\ref{MR}(c).
-The two-fold symmetry holds only in the ordered state, below 5 K, thus suggesting that the origin of this behavior is due to magnetic order.
-Neither the magnitude of the current, nor the different conditions at which the 2 K temperature is reached, nor at what angle the measurement is started have an effect on the AMR features, at least for the \textit{H} = 2.5 kOe data as shown in Figs.~\ref{MR}(d) and (e), respectively.
-The AMR for CeAlGe cannot be simply scaled based on the field-induced magnetization along either the \textit{a}-axis or [110] axis (see Fig.~S1 below).
+Contrary to $M(H)$ data, a sharp twofold symmetry change is observed in the AMR data when the magnetic field is swept in the tetragonal \textit{ab} plane, Fig.~\ref{MR}(b).
+This twofold symmetry sets in before the critical fields of $H_1$ and $H^{'}$ (defined from the magnetization data) and is less apparent above the critical field $H_2$ where the moments are in the field-saturated ferromagnetic state.
+Keeping the magnetic field constant at \textit{H} = 2.5~kOe, the AMR was measured at constant temperatures, Fig.~\ref{MR}(c).
+The twofold symmetry holds only in the ordered state, below 5 K, thus suggesting that the origin of this behavior is due to the magnetic order.
+Neither the magnitude of the current nor the different conditions at which the 2 K temperature is reached nor at what angle the measurement is started have an effect on the AMR features, at least for the \textit{H} = 2.5 kOe data as shown in Figs.~\ref{MR}(d) and (e), respectively.